emmajanedrews/base-template/_posts/2017-01-27-a-quick-update-on-the-mansfield-market.md

 The good news is that there are plenty of reasons to be optimistic down the line.

-Promised tax breaks for high-earners could reinvigorate sales of luxury homes, which have seen a glut lately.
+Promised tax breaks for high earners could reinvigorate sales of luxury homes, which have seen a glut lately.

 This could have a ripple effect throughout the rest of the real estate market, spurring sales and construction of mid-level and lower-priced housing.